The Great Rock 'n' Roll Swindle (album): Variations

 The album has been released in different variations featuring different track listings.
 There have been two main versions, which were featured on double-album vinyl and CD.
-The biggest differences between the track lists is that the songs are re-arranged and version A features "Watcha Gonna Do About It" and the Dave Goodman produced version of "Anarchy in the UK" (known as the 'vinyl quotation'mix), while version B features features "I Wanna Be Me" and the Chris Thomas produced version of "Anarchy in the UK".
+The biggest differences between the track lists is that the songs are re-arranged and version A features "Watcha Gonna Do About It" and the Dave Goodman produced version of "Anarchy in the UK" (known as the 'vinyl quotation'mix), while version B features "I Wanna Be Me" and the Chris Thomas produced version of "Anarchy in the UK".
 A 2012 reissue by Universal incorporates both track lists, as it features the Version A track list with "I Wanna Be Me" added on to the end.

 Additionally, a single-album version was released in May 1980 to tie in with the release of the film, and featured a different cover and a pared-down track list, which excluded all of Johnny Rotten's tracks.
 Early releases came with a copy of the film poster.